 We have the entire morning to visit the extensive Archaeological Museum.
 Afterwards, we enjoy a boat ride up the continent-dividing Bosphorus Strait with marvelous views back of the skyline of the old city, the hills of Asia, the Dolmabahce Palace and the Ottoman fortress of Rumeli Hisar – and we might even catch a glimpse of shearwaters or dolphins.

 Day 6 - Istanbul

-In the morning we head out to the Church of Saviour in Chora and admire its lovely mosaics, a visit which is followed by a look at the mighty Walls of Theodosius and nearby Byzantine Palace of the Porphyrogenitus.
-In the afternoon, we cross the Golden Horn and explore the Galata Mevlevi Lodge, a museum once the meeting-place of the ‘Whirling Dervish’ Mevlevi order and, if the queues are not too long, we can enjoy panoramic views from the Genoese Galata Tower.
+In the morning we head out to the Church of Saviour in Chora and admire its lovely mosaics, a visit that is followed by a look at the mighty Walls of Theodosius and nearby Byzantine Palace of the Porphyrogenitus.
+In the afternoon, we cross the Golden Horn and explore the Galata Mevlevi Lodge, a museum that was once the meeting-place of the ‘Whirling Dervish’ Mevlevi Order and, if the queues are not too long, we can enjoy panoramic views from the Genoese Galata Tower.

 |Meals included||Breakfast, Lunch|

 Tour dates & prices